AlexsLemonade/reproducible-research/docs/setup_instructions/setup_overview.md

 ## Set up your accounts

-Before the workshop begins, you will need to create and configure your GitHub account as well as your OpenScPCA Amazon Web Services (AWS) account:
+Before the workshop begins, you will need to create and configure your GitHub account.
+You will also need to set up your OpenScPCA Amazon Web Services (AWS) account.

 1. [Create a GitHub account](./github_gitkraken_setup_instructions.md#creating-a-github-account) if you do not already have one.
     - You should also [turn on two-factor authentication (2FA)](./github_gitkraken_setup_instructions.md#enabling-two-factor-authentication-2fa-on-github) after you create your account.